Orlando, Florida: a city that’s renowned for its theme parks, cool downtown area and thriving tourism.

 3. Visit the Mall at Millenia

 Are you a shopaholic like me?
 Great – you’re going to love the Mall at Millenia.

-Situated towards the north of International Drive, it has two levels of high street stores AND designer boutiques.
+Situated towards the north of International Drive, it has two levels of high street stores and designer boutiques.
 I’m talking everything from Sephora and H&M to Gucci and Rolex.

-And once you’ve shopped up an appetite, you can even visit the wonderfulness that is The Cheesecake Factory for a hearty meal.
+Once you’ve shopped up an appetite, you can even visit the wonderfulness that is The Cheesecake Factory for a hearty meal.
 Thank me later.

 4. Head to the Beach

 Another one of the most popular things to do in Orlando is to drive two hours outside of the city.
 There, you’ll stumble across a number of beaches.